 .
 Please send your proposals and abstracts to Papers

 coordinator Josh Emmitt at email@example.com

 A scholarship established by Waikato-Tainui for Maori wanting to pursue a career in archaeology is being offered again this year."

 message is intended to be compliant with New Zealand Law: The Unsolicited

 Electronic Messages Act 2007.
-Please communicate with the webmaster on any
+Please communicate with the editor on any

 issues that may arise in this regard.

 in items linked in this column are not those of the Association.

 will see from the style the eNews consists largely of links.